marynablynk/blynk-particle-integration-withbp/README.md

 Go to the [Blynk Console](https://blynk.cloud/?utm_source=particle&utm_medium=referral&utm_campaign=integr&utm_content=docs) to sign in or to create a new account.
 A Free account is available for the platform exploration.
 To access more features for advanced personal or commercial use, check out the Blynk [pricing page](https://blynk.io/pricing?utm_source=particle&utm_medium=referral&utm_campaign=integr&utm_content=docs) to learn more about subscription options.

+## Integration Options

+You can choose one of the options below.
+Both of them lead to the same result, the only difference is that first option allows skipping the **Configure Blynk Template** section from this guide.

+1. **Using Blueprint [Connect a Particle Device]()**.
+The Blueprint includes a pre-configured template on the Blynk platform for this project, a firmware and the further steps on connecting your device, similar to what you see below.
+Find it in the **Blynk Console** > **Templates** > **Blueprints** > **All Blueprints** > **Connect a Particle Device** and follow the guide to connect your device.
+2. **Configure from scratch.** This option is described below and includes a step-by-step instruction on how to configure Blynk template, giving a comprehensive understanding of how to build and configure interfaces on Blynk.

 ## Configure Blynk Template

 ### Create a Template